#Home & Decor

 If your herbs require supplemental light, clamp-on reflector lights with fluorescent bulbs work best.
 Clamp the lights to the pot, four to six inches away from the plant.
 If you see brown spots on the plant, this is a sign of burning and the lights either could be too close or may have been used for too long.

-With winter approaching, there’s no need to go without fresh ingredients for warm stews, soups, and herbed crusts and breads.
-And now is the right time to start growing herbs for any Thanksgiving cooking you may have in store.
-With minimal space and perhaps some artificial light, a winter garden could provide plenty of fresh winter fare.
+Even during winter, there’s no need to go without fresh ingredients for warm stews, soups, and herbed crusts and breads.
+Start growing herbs for any upcoming cooking you may have in store.
+With minimal space and perhaps some artificial light, a garden could provide plenty of fresh foodie fare.